BioPower Operations Corporation D/B/A HYFI Corp. announces TRANSFER AGENT LETTERS MUST BE RESPONDED TO immediately.

 About BioPower Operations Corporation or HYFI Corp.

-BioPower Operations Corporation (OTC: BOPO) is a Nevada corporation currently in the process of changing its name, subject to clearance by FINRA to, HYFI Corp.
-Headquartered in the USA, HYFI Corp. is a fintech company that has developed and owns an innovative blockchain technology called, “HyFi”.
+BioPower Operations Corporation BOPO is a Nevada corporation currently in the process of changing its name, subject to clearance by FINRA to, HYFI Corp.
+Headquartered in the USA, HYFI Corp. is a fintech company that has developed and owns an innovative blockchain technology called, "HyFi".

 HyFi consists initially of two platforms: 1) An impact investment crowd-funding platform for green initiatives.
 The platform launches with strong support from a ready clientele.
 This initiative comes to market after approximately 16 months of full time development by a team of world class developers who just won "Fintech innovator of the year" award for Lithuania.
 HyFi's core purpose is to solve problem of access to funding for issuers who have focused their business on sustainability, the betterment of the planet and/or humanity.
 The "ILO" (Initial License Offering) makes its world debut on HyFi and will appeal to owners/issuers who do not wish to dilute their equity positions or give up control of their companies.